 Does the thought of solving complicated equations make you giddy?
-Do you enjoy problem solving in your spare time?
+Do you enjoy problem-solving in your spare time?
 Do you have the first hundred decimals of Pi memorized – for fun?
 Then you, my friend, might be enamored by mathematics!
 There are, of course, many career options for people who enjoy math, and therefore several college majors that rely heavily on mathematics.
-Here are a few schools and programs that will get you into the professional world of numbers and equations.
+Here are a few schools and programs that will get mathletes and math lovers into the professional world of numbers and equations.

 University of California – Los Angeles, California

 To exemplify the various mathematical routes you take in college, the University of California Department of Mathematics offers specializations to make sure students’ coursework aligns with their interests.
-Mathematical theory, statistics, applied mathematics, computing: All this is represented within degree programs here.
+The degree programs here include Mathematical theory, statistics, applied mathematics, computing: All this is represented within degree programs here.
 Career paths can include Financial Actuaries, Engineers, and Mathematicians, to name a few.

 Massachusetts Institute of Technology (MIT) – Cambridge, Massachusetts

 What list for math lovers would be complete without at least one technical institute?
 MIT is considered one of the top-ranking (if not the top-ranked, it depends on what list you’re looking at) colleges for Mathematics.
 MIT’s math concentrations are: Applied Mathematics, General Mathematics, and Pure Mathematics.
 There is also a Mathematics with Computer Science degree available, which blends math and theoretical computer science for those interested.

 The University of Minnesota – Minneapolis/St. Paul, Minnesota